lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-01-26-Set_theory.md

 ---

 Set theory (specifically, ZFC) is said to be the foundation of mathematics.
-Who says so and why?
-And why isn't it used to formalise mathematics?
+Who says so, and are they right?
+Why isn't it used to formalise mathematics?
-How do our various typed formalisms compare to set theory?
+And finally, how do our various typed formalisms compare to set theory?

 ### Zermelo set theory

-Zermelo introduced his axioms for set theory in 1908 as his response to concerns about the foundations of mathematics.
-He included the notorious [*axiom of choice*]({% post_url 2021-11-10-Axiom_of_Choice %}), in addition to more mundane axioms asserting our ability to form finite sets, take unions and power sets and to specify subsets of an existing set.
-Finally, the *axiom of infinity* guarantees the existence of an infinite set.
+Zermelo introduced his [axioms for set theory](https://plato.stanford.edu/entries/zermelo-set-theory/) in 1908 as his response to concerns about the foundations of mathematics.
+He included the notorious [*axiom of choice*]({% post_url 2021-11-10-Axiom_of_Choice %})
+(AC) in addition to more mundane axioms asserting our ability to form finite sets and form unions and power sets.
+The *axiom of infinity* guaranteed the existence of an infinite set.
+The crucial *axiom of separation* allowed the specification of subsets of an existing set while avoiding Russell's paradox.
+Remarkably, Zermelo proposed this axiom before we possessed a logical formalism to express the specification; *Principia Mathematica* would not appear until 1910, and eventually first-order logic was adopted.

 A slightly restricted version of Zermelo set theory due to Mac Lane turns out to be [equal in expressiveness and strength](https://doi.org/10.1016/S0168-0072(00)00031-2) to higher-order logic.
 Also notable is that the authors of Bourbaki chose Zermelo set theory, not ZF, as the foundation of their project (as indignantly [pointed out](http://dx.doi.org/10.1007/BF03025863) by A. R. D. Mathias).
 Upon this basis, the Bourbaki group wrote careful if not strictly formal developments of great swathes of mathematics.
 Therefore we can safely conclude that Zermelo set theory—thus also higher-order logic—is adequate for the vast bulk of "ordinary" mathematics.
 The wide variety of topics already formalised in Isabelle/HOL and [HOL Light](https://www.cl.cam.ac.uk/~jrh13/hol-light/) is further evidence for this view.